dang-hoang-hieu/code-review/README.md

 and find out by matching pattern.
 It requires to joins and search few tables.
 In client, Selectize library needs to be customized very hard to adapt with the requirements.

+2. Require to format the jobs which gets from the database, then filter by descendatns.